 Neil Armstrong trained to land the Eagle there.
 NASA practiced splashing down its Orion capsules there just last year, ahead of the planned Artemis missions.
 Now, NASA plans to demolish its nearly 60-year-old gantry crane at a date to be decided, citing “annual maintenance costs and pending corrosion repair.”

 Joel Carney, the assistant administrator at NASA headquarters in charge of NASA’s Office of Strategic Infrastructure, informed staff at Langley Research Center about the decision last week.
-The gantry crane opened for business at Langley in 1963 as the centerpiece of the Lunar Landing Research Facility.
+The gantry crane opened for business at Langley in 1963 as the centerpiece of the Lunar Landing Research Facility, later renamed the Landing and Impact Research Facility.
 It is an imposing structure as high as a 22-story building and as long as a soccer field from which hardware can be slung on cables for testing.